jvpeluso/Salary-prediction-project/readme.md

 At first sight, after computing the basic statistics of the dataset, we can make some initial conclusions:

-* The numerical features (*yearsExperience* and *milesFromMetropolis*) both have a mean exactly in the middle of their ranges and a high STD value, which indicates that they aren't normally distributed.
-No outliers are detected, as we can see in the box plot.
+* The numerical features (*yearsExperience* and *milesFromMetropolis*) both have a mean exactly in the middle of their ranges and a high STD value, which indicates that they aren't normally distributed, meaning, the predictive power will be low.

 * The target value *salary*, have a mean close to the 2nd quartile, and smaller, but still high STD.
-There are some high salaries, but salaries can be that high, considering the max value is 300, we consider those values are not outliers.
+There are some high salaries, but salaries are volatile, considering the max value is 300, we consider those values are not so extreme to be considered outliers.
+We can see the distribution in the following box plot.

 ![](https://i.imgur.com/z3YrJF2.png)